 - Disney Rewards VISA – No

 The Milk Stand is located in Star Wars: Galaxy’s Edge in both Disneyland Park and Disney’s Hollywood Studios in Walt Disney World.
 If you are going to Star Wars: Galaxy’s Edge, then you absolutely must stop at the Milk Stand and taste one of the flavors for yourself.

-Hours of Operation:
+Hours of Operation

-Milk Stand Must-Try Items:
+Milk Stand Must-Try Items

-Milk Stand Menu – All-times of Day
+Milk Stand Menu

-*(Last Updated 8/1/19) – If you have any Menu updates or corrections please let us know!
+*(Last Updated 02/26/20) – If you have any Menu updates or corrections please let us know!
 This is the menu for Disneyland and Disney World.

 Plant-based blend of Coconut and Rice milks.
 Dragon Fruit, Pineapple, Lime, and Watermelon flavors.